tarachristine88/IMT542_Final_Project/README.md

 **3.1.
 Project_Artifact_A_dummy_diary_entries_list.json**:

-Overview: This file contains the 300 dummy diary entries, structured in line with my new taxonomy and generated using artificial intelligence (AI) tools (Google Gemini Pro).
+Overview: This file contains the 300 dummy diary entries, structured in line with my new taxonomy and generated with the assistance of artificial intelligence (AI) tools (Google Gemini Pro).

 Information Format: JSON